 By 2000, when we published the seventh edition of our trail guide, Gem Trek maps had expanded to cover all but the most remote sections of the mountain parks.
 We decided to list the 1:50,000 scale versions as recommended sources to accompany our text descriptions, but we still listed NTS maps when Gem Trek 1:50,000 maps didn’t cover specific trails.
 (I’ve treated the history of Gem Trek maps in a previous blog Hiking with Gem Trek, August 15, 2014.)

 That policy continued until the tenth edition of the trail guide was released in May, 2022.
 Despite some trails only being covered in 1:100,000 scale on some Gem Trek maps, we decided the information provided was far superior to that of NTS maps.
-So, in addition to incorporating variations of Gem Trek maps in the new edition of the colour Canadian Rockies Trail Guide, we only listed these privately produced maps in our reference section.
+So, in addition to incorporating full-page sections of Gem Trek maps in the new edition of the colour Canadian Rockies Trail Guide, we listed these smaller scale maps in our reference section as well.

 National Geographic maps